FHPythonUtils/ColourSwatch/README.md

 Files require a name (`name` or `scheme`) and an author is optional (`author`)

 ### &
-Support for any PNG when reading
+Support for any PNG and any SVG when reading

 ### $
 Colours should be 16x16 px on a canvas with size 256x(16*ceil(colours/16)